-The Board currently consists of thirteen directors.
-On February 8, 2019, Mr. Reitan informed the Board that after his many years as a member of the Board he will not stand for re-election and will retire from the Board effective as of the date of the Annual Meeting.
-On the recommendation of the Nominating and Corporate Governance Committee, the Board has nominated each of our twelve remaining directors for re-election.
+The Board currently consists of twelve directors.
+Mr. Pritzker will not stand for re-election and his term on the Board will expire as of the date of the Annual Meeting.
+On the recommendation of the Nominating and Corporate Governance Committee, the Board has nominated each of our eleven remaining directors for re-election.
 Once elected, a director holds office until the next annual shareholders meeting and until a respective successor is duly elected and qualified or until his or her earlier resignation or removal.